J-Framework Naming and Coding Convention

 Should always have an AUTO_INCREMENT primary key named

-. -
+ID. -

-Examples: (CODEGEN_CUSTOMERS, SEC_AUDITS, OPS_MONITOR)
+Examples: (CODEGEN_CUSTOMERS, SEC_AUDITS, OPS_MONITOR).

 -